dmytro-vydysh/deep-json-validation/README.md

 ## Static method schema()
-It is used to create Javascript schemas from JSON.\
+It is used to create JavaScript schemas from JSON.\
 Somewhat limiting, but useful with simple data types like strings, arrays, numbers, Booleans, and dates.\
 It does not support complex data types like custom classes or custom validations.\
 Useful for quickly creating a basic validation schema.